 Sometimes you’re just sending an eCard around the office for team members to complete.
 But other times you’re going to need to get creative when sending out the invitations to contribute.

-For example, if you're marking a work anniversary or retirement, the current employees are such a small piece of the pie.
-Consider reaching out to other retirees, past bosses, former coworkers, influential customers or clients, and other work relationships like the lunch delivery guy or vendor contacts.
-With an eCard, it’s easy to quickly add and share access to the eCard so you don’t have to limit it to the real estate of a kitschy greeting card, or the people you personally know.
+With a virtual group card, it’s easy to quickly add and share access to the eCard so you don’t have to limit it to the real estate of a kitschy greeting card, or the people you personally know.
 Shoot the link to the recipient’s spouse or family members, and have them forward it along so you’re getting contributions from all the important people in their life.

 It’s tempting to just shoot off your group eCard, but we urge you to spend a moment to consider what will have the most impact for your recipient.
 For an introvert working remotely, an automated email containing the eCard might work just fine.
 But for someone who loves to connect with their team, you might want to show the card as a slideshow or walk through it together on a team Zoom.

 The delivery date can matter, too.
 What if their birthday is over the weekend?
 What if they’re taking the day off for their anniversary?
 What if they never check their work email?
 Delivering the eCard via Slack can work, or simply sending it a day or two before their birthday can ensure that they get to fully enjoy it.
 Use Kudoboard to schedule your card’s delivery method and date to streamline the entire process.